On non-primitive Weierstrass points: Background

 \begin{rem} The genus of the semigroup $\langle d-1,d \rangle$ is $\binom{d-1}{2}$, so this is well-defined.
 The semigroup $N_{d,\delta}$ can be thought of as the ``simplest'' (e.g. the lowest-effective-weight) semigroup of genus $g$ containing both $d$ and $d-1$.
 It can also be described as the genus $g$ ancestor of $\langle d-1,d\rangle$ in the semigroup tree (see Remark \ref{r_st}). \end{rem}

 \begin{thm}[{\cite[Theorem 2.3]{ck}}] Let $L$ be a fixed line in $\PP^2$.
 Let $X$ denote the variety of degree $d$ plane curves $C$ with $\delta$ simple nodes and smooth at all other points, such that $C$ intersects $L$ at a smooth point of $C$ to multiplicity $d$.
-Then for a general point in $[C] \in X$, the Weierstrass semigroup of $(C,p)$ is $N_{d,\delta}$. \end{thm}
+Then for a general point $[C] \in X$, the Weierstrass semigroup of $(C,p)$ is $N_{d,\delta}$. \end{thm}

 \begin{prop} For $S = N_{d,\delta}$, with $d,\delta$ as in Definition \ref{d_nddelta}, $\msg$ is irreducible of codimension $\ew(S)$ in $\cM_{g,1}$. \end{prop} \begin{proof} The genus of $S$ is $g = \binom{d-1}{2} - \delta$ by definition, and its only generators that are below any gaps are $d-1$ and $d$, which lie below all gaps of $S$ except $1,2,\cdots,d-2$.
 Therefore Let $X$ be the variety in the statement of Theorem \ref{t_ck}.
-It has a dense open subset $U$ consisting of curves $C$ such that $(C,p) \in \msg$, and the induced map $U \rightarrow \msg$ is surjective with irreducible fibers of dimension $6$, since there is a $6$-dimensional space of automorphisms of $\PP^2$ fixing a line.
+It has a dense open subset $U$ consisting of curves $C$ such that the normalization of $(C,p)$ lies in $\msg$, and the induced map $U \rightarrow \msg$ has irreducible fibers of dimension $6$, since there is a $6$-dimensional space of automorphisms of $\PP^2$ fixing a line.
+The map is dominant since any $(C,p)$ with Weierstrass semigroup $S$ may be given a morphism to $\PP^2$ using two rational functions of pole orders $d-1,d$ at $p$; the image curve will be smooth at the image of $p$, and the image of $p$ will be a total inflection point since the divisor $d \cdot p$ must be the pullback of some hyperplane section.
 Therefore $\dim X = \dim \msg + 6$.
 It suffices to show that $X$ is irreducible of dimension $g + 2d$.
 The dimension of $X$ is equal to $g+2d$ by \cite[Lemma 2.4]{harrisSeveri}, and the irreducibility of $X$ follows from \cite[Irreducibility Theorem (bis)]{ran}. \end{proof}